-You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.1 managed node to the state that it was in before migration.
+You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.2 managed node to the state that it was in before migration.
 For each managed node that you want to roll back, you must roll back the managed node itself and the corresponding changes made to the master repository located on the deployment manager.

-When you migrate a version 6.0.x managed node, you must complete the following if you want to be able to roll it back to its previous state after migration:
+When you migrate a version 6.1.x or 6.0.2.x managed node, you must complete the following if you want to be able to roll it back to its previous state after migration:

-- 1. Back up the databases that support WebSphere Process Server components. - 2.
-Back up your existing configuration using the backupConfig command or your own preferred backup utility. - Run the backupConfig command or your own preferred utility to back up the version 6.0.x deployment manager configuration...
+- 1. Back up the databases that support WebSphere Process Server components. - Back up your existing configuration using the backupConfig command or your own preferred backup utility. - Run the backupConfig command or your own preferred utility to back up the version 6.1.x or 6.0.2.x deployment manager configuration..